bookshelfdave/contact/README.md

 ```

+## Sample Data

+See the [Contact Sample Data](https://github.com/metadave/contact_sample_data) repository for sample data that can be easily imported.

 ## Customizable Output

 There are customizable actions via Javascript for most Contact commands.
 They come in pairs of pre/postcommand.